raspberrypilearning/dress-for-the-weather/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By creating the dress for the weather project you will learn,

+- How weather data can be stored in text files.
-- How to set up a Raspberry Pi camera
+- How to manipulate json files and objects
-- How to use GPIO pins
+- How to use Python to access open data APIs
-- How to create a circuit on a breadboard
+- How to manipulate dictionaries in Python
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code